GlareDB/glaredb.github.io/_glaredb/sq-functions/parquet_scan.md

         access_key_id = '<access_key_id>',
         secret_access_key = '<secret_access_key>',
     );
 -- And use them in the scan.
-Note that a region still needs to be provided SELECT * FROM parquet_scan('gs://my-bucket/path/object.parquet', my_gcp_creds, region => 'us-east-1');
+Note that a region still needs to be provided.
+SELECT * FROM parquet_scan('gs://my-bucket/path/object.parquet', my_aws_creds, region => 'us-east-1');
 ```

 ### HTTP files